 Finally, although the cause of death must be a job-related injury or disease, usually the cause of death does not have to be exclusively that injury or sickness, as long as it contributes significantly to the death.

 A living employee's workers' compensation benefits are considered separate and distinct from the death benefits generated later for beneficiaries.
 When accrued regular workers' compensation benefits are due a worker at the time of death, most states provide either that these accrued benefits pass through the estate of the deceased or to dependents.
 A death benefit award is a separate claim.

 Speak to a workers' compensation lawyer

 If you are the surviving spouse, child, relative, dependent or household member of someone who died from a work-related injury or disease, you may have a claim for workers' compensation death benefits.
 Do not delay in obtaining legal advice and filing an application; your state probably has time limits for applying.
-A workers' compensation lawyer at Leslie S. Shaw Law Office in San Diego, California, can answer your questions.
+A workers' compensation lawyer at Law Office of Leslie S. Shaw, A.P.C. in San Diego, California, can answer your questions.

 Copyright © 2014 FindLaw, a Thomson Reuters business

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.